ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 1. Does a similar module already exist?

 There are a lot of existing modules available, and more that are in development.
-You should check out the list of existing modules at :doc:`../modules` or look at the module PRs for the ansible repository and see if a module that does what you want exists or is in development.
+You should check out the list of existing modules at :doc:`../modules` or look at the `module PRs <https://github.com/ansible/ansible/labels/module>`_ for the ansible repository on Github to see if a module that does what you want exists or is in development.

 2. Should you use or develop an action plugin instead?